canha42/pinterest-pin-it/readme.txt

 1. Button that shows on image hover
 2. New settings panel
+3. Button redirects to Pinterest, enabling the pinning.

 == Changelog ==

 = 1.0.1 =
+* Released 2012-8-15
 * Security: index.php file created, so directory won't be visible.
 * Security: PHP files protected from direct loading.
 * Feature: Warning is shown if content width is WordPress standard, or no width detected.